smaranjitghose/streamlit_course/Module 4/Module 4.md

 #### **Step-by-Step Walkthrough**

--   The `st.button()` function creates a clickable button with the text you provide as the label.
-When clicked, the button returns `True` for exactly one script run, and then immediately goes back to returning `False`.
-This makes buttons perfect for triggering quick, one-time actions or events.
+-   Buttons are interactive widgets that create event-driven user experiences - the `st.button()` function generates a clickable element that returns True only during the exact moment it's pressed, then immediately reverts to False, making buttons perfect for triggering instant actions.

 -   In our **MoodSwitch** app, we have two separate `if` statements, each tied to a different button.
 When the **"🎈 Party Mode"** button is clicked, `st.button("🎈 Party Mode")` evaluates to `True`, and the code inside that block executes, calling `st.balloons()` to release a fun balloon animation across the screen.